elvinos/Phase1SSC/LatestBuild/ReportSections/phase1.md

 ## Experimental Elevator Input:

 * There is an observable phase and amplitude deviation, particularly after the third peak.
 The phase shift becomes increasingly out of phase as the initial step input is reduced.
-* Peak amplitude prediction becomes worse for lower amplitude cases, however there is a very good match for 0,1 and 2 test cases first three peaks, the k value equation provided a good match.
+* Peak amplitude prediction becomes worse for lower amplitude cases, however there is a very good match for 0,1 and 2 test cases first oscillations, the $k$ value equation provided a good match.
 Note this equation was set heuristically to a step input of 2.
-* The oscillations around the expected steady level were slightly larger above the steady state level rather than below.
+* The oscillations around the expected steady level were slightly larger above the steady-state level rather than below.
 This could be an artefact of the Quanser accumulating elevation drift.
 * Steady state values match well for an elevator input of 0 and 1, however are noticeably different for -1 and 2.

 ## Root-Locus plot (See Figure \ref{poleszmap})